microsoft/pxt-adafruit/docs/examples.md

   "cardType": "example"
 },{
   "name": "Fireflies",
-  "description":"Use light to control when your @boardname@ flashes!
+  "description":"Use light to control when your board flashes!
 Can you make your board into a firefly?", "url":"/examples/fireflies",
   "cardType": "example"
 }]